Wormwood

 DO NOT:

-• Do not plant Wormwood in a garden, no matter how well-contained its enclosure may seem.
+• Plant wormwood in a garden, no matter how well-contained its enclosure may seem.

-• Do not compost any flowering heads or buds.
-Instead, dispose of Wormwood in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.
+• Compost any flowering heads or buds.
+Instead, dispose of wormwood in the general/household waste stream at the landfill as the seeds are likely to survive the composting process.

-• Do not move soil, gravel, or fill that has been contaminated with Wormwood.
+• Move soil, gravel, or fill that has been contaminated with wormwood.

 Control